tatumio/tatum-php/docs/Api/DogecoinApi.md

  Send DOGE to blockchain addresses.

  Dogecoin transactions are based on UTXOs.
 "UTXO" stands for "Unspent Transaction Output".
 A UTXO is the amount of DOGE that remains at a Bitcoin Cash address after a cryptocurrency transaction involving this address has been performed.
 The UTXO can then be used as input for a new cryptocurrency transaction.
 For more information the UTXO, see the <a href="https://developer.bitcoin.org/devguide/transactions.html" target="_blank">Bitcoin user documentation</a>.
-To check UTXOs in a transaction, see the API for getting information about a transaction output (UTXO) in a Dogecoin transaction
+To check UTXOs in a transaction, see the <a href="#dogegetutxo">API for getting information about a transaction output (UTXO) in a Dogecoin transaction</a>

  You build a DOGE transaction by sending DOGE from UTXOs.
 Each UTXO is included in the transaction.